← Back to Insights

 What the numbers don't capture

 Lost market momentum.
-This is perhaps the most underestimated cost.
+This is perhaps the most underestimated cost of all.
 When you're entering a new market, timing matters more than almost anything else.
 A bad hire in a key commercial or leadership role can cost you 12 to 18 months of market development.
 Competitors don't pause while you restart the process.
+The window you were moving to capture may not be there when you're ready to try again.

 Why it keeps happening